2023 Creator Economy Statistics: Everything You Need To Know

 (Linktree, Future Tales LAB)

-Unsurprisingly, 85% of all new jobs by 2030 will be in the passion economy.
+An infographic illustrating that 85% of all new jobs will be in the passion economy by 2030

 5. The worldwide population of the creator economy is estimated to be 200 million.